jingpeilu/keypoint_optimization/README.md

-# Pose Estimation for Robot Manipulators via Keypoint Optmization and Sim-to-Real Transfer
+# Pose Estimation for Robot Manipulators via Keypoint Optimization and Sim-to-Real Transfer

 Github repo for "Pose Estimation for Robot Manipulators via Keypoint Optmization and Sim-to-Real Transfer"